 And don’t forget to pack a pouch.
-Not to worry: we’re not suggesting a fanny pack.
-Consider packing a zippered pouch in your carry-on (or personal item) with some in-flight comfort essentials: a pen for filling out forms, tissues, headache meds, hand sanitizer, hand wipes, headphones, lip balm, toothbrush and toothpaste, hand lotion and some mints or gum.
-Pop it into the seat pocket, but don’t let it get too deep—you seriously can’t image the things that lurk down there (trust us)—or get one with a loop that you can hang on the seat in front of you.
+While fanny packs are definitely stylish nowadays, consider packing a zippered pouch in your carry-on (or personal item) with some in-flight comfort essentials: a pen for filling out forms, tissues, headache meds, hand sanitizer, hand wipes, headphones, lip balm, toothbrush and toothpaste, hand lotion and some mints or gum.
+Pop it into the seat pocket, but don’t let it get too deep—you seriously can’t imagine the things that lurk down there (trust us)—or get one with a loop that you can hang on the seat in front of you.

 Going on a long-haul flight?
 Read this first.

-Travel protected.
+Travel safe.
 Look into travel insurance and medical repatriation before you leave so your investment is covered (particularly if it’s a big-ticket trip) and your person is covered (you are a big-ticket item).
 Big things can happen even during short trips, so take this into consideration when making your plans.
+(PS We highly recommend booking with a SkyMed Travel Advisor!)

 Research your destination.
 This is the most fun part.
 And while you’re at it, read this great post by Nomadic Matt, who has been traveling the world nearly non-stop.